StupidIdiotBakamono/Pygame-Sprite-Animation/README.md

 # Pygame-Sprite-Animation
-Animating player using sprite class
+Using sprite class to animate player on movement and jump.